 (c) From ERCOT to the current CSA CR, is used for notification that the owner/landlord has selected a new CSA CR.

-(d) From ERCOT to the MOU/EC TDSP, is used to validate the CSA relationship information in the MOU/EC TDSP’s system.
+(d) From ERCOT to the MOU/EC TDSP, is used to validate the CSA relationship information in the MOU/EC TDSP’s system, unless otherwise indicated in Retail Market Guide Section 8.1.

-(e) From ERCOT to the MOU/EC TDSP, is used for notification of CSA deletion.
+(e) From ERCOT to the MOU/EC TDSP, is used for notification of CSA deletion, unless otherwise indicated in Retail Market Guide Section 8.1.

 (27) Establish/Delete CSA Response (814_19)